vladislick/CNCRun/README.md

 ### System requirements
 - Windows 7 or newer
-- Ubuntu 16.04 or newer (Arch is supported too)
+- Ubuntu 16.04 or newer (Arch Linux is supported too)

 ### How to install on Windows
 Unzip CNCRun_Windows.zip, then run CNCRunSetup.exe.